 In addition, she remains a social activist, representing UNICEF and numerous other causes.
 She is the director (along with Jill Godmillow) of an Academy Award-nominated film about Antonia Brico – PORTRAIT OF A WOMAN, the first woman to conduct major symphonies around the world–and Judy's classical piano teacher when she was young.

 Judy Collins is as creatively vigorous as ever, writing, touring worldwide, and nurturing fresh talent.
-She is a modern day Renaissance woman who is also an accomplished filmmaker, record label head, musical mentor, and an in-demand keynote speaker for mental health and suicide prevention.
+She is a modern-day Renaissance woman who is also an accomplished painter, filmmaker, record label head, musical mentor, and an in-demand keynote speaker for mental health and suicide prevention.
 She continues to create music of hope and healing that lights up the world and speaks to the heart.